DataDog/datadog-agent/docs/dev/modules.md

  	    github.com/DataDog/datadog-agent/path/to/module => ./path/to/module
     )
     ```
-1. Create a `module.yml` file next to `go.mod` (even if empty).
+1. Update the `modules.yml` file at the root of the repository.
 See the GoModule documentation [here](tasks/libs/common/gomodule.py) for attributes that can be defined.
 The dependencies are computed automatically.
 Here are two example configurations:

     ```yaml
+    my/module:
         condition: is_linux
         used_by_otel: true
     ```

     ```yaml
+    my/module:
         independent: false
         lint_targets:
         - ./pkg
         - ./cmd
         - ./comp
         targets:
         - ./pkg
         - ./cmd
         - ./comp
     ```

 ## Go nested modules tooling